onimur/circleci-github-changelog-generator/README.md

 Here's a [wikipage list of projects](https://github.com/onimur/circleci-github-changelog-generator/wiki/Projects-using-Circleci-Github-Changelog-Generator).

-If you've used this library, please let me know!
+If you've used this orb, please let me know!
 Nothing makes me happier than seeing someone else take my work and go wild with it.

 ## 🔍 Main features